mkohler/cython_swig/README.rst

 .. class:: handout

-    So we'll add a simple struct to our header file.
+    Here's a header file with a struct, PAIR, defined,

-    And a function that takes a pointer to a struct.
+    And a declaration for a function that takes a pointer to a PAIR.

 adder.c: pair_add()
 ===================